Barracuda, Great Barracuda

 When you catch a barracuda, there’s always a great story to tell.
 The best thing is the picture says it all with those gnarly teeth!
 Cocoa Beach deep sea fishing charters offer a tremendous fishery for barracuda during the summer.
 Wrecks, reefs and nearshore structure will almost always keep a good number of cudas (short for barracuda) around.
 Resident fish get educated and don’t often bite unless they are excited.
 The best way to get barracuda lit up is to chum with live bait.

-While fishing cocoa beach we often lose other game fish to barracuda.
-They can easily bite a large fish in half.
-Because barracuda are numerous in our area, it can be challenging to fish without losing your intended target fish to the hungry predator (locals call this paying the tax man).
+Captain Richard explains, “we often lose other game fish to barracuda while fishing, they can easily bite a large fish in half.”
+Because barracuda are numerous in the Central Florida and Daytona Beach areas, it can be challenging to fish without losing your intended target fish to the hungry predator (locals call this paying the tax man).
 None-the-less, the barracuda is a fun fish and are edible for those that insist on bringing one home.
 Bear in mind that larger fish can be toxic to eat.

 Juvenile great barracuda usually live among seagrasses and mangroves where they hide from predators.
 In their second year, they typically move to coral reefs.
-Sometimes found in the open sea, they often remain near the surface, though they may be as deep as 325 feet.
+Sometimes found in the open sea, they often remain nearshore closer to the surface, though they may be as deep as 325 feet.

 Attacks on humans by great barracuda are rare.
 Inquisitive, sight-oriented fish, barracudas sometimes exhibit the unnerving habit of trailing snorkelers and divers.
-When attacks occur more often than not it is because a barracuda attempts to steal a fish from spearfishers or mistakenly interprets a shiny object, such as a diving knife, for the glint of a bright fish.
+When attacks occur more often than not it is because a barracuda attempts to steal a gamefish such as cobia from spearfishers or mistakenly interpret a shiny object, such as a diving knife, for the glint of a bright fish.
 Such incidents usually consist of one swift strike, the result of which may be a laceration and some loss of tissue.
 Fatalities from barracuda attacks are rare.
 In 1947, a death off Key West was attributed to a barracuda, followed by another case off the coast of North Carolina in 1957.
-A well-documented barracuda attack occurred on a free diver off Pompano Beach, Florida in 1960.
+A well-documented barracuda attack occurred on a freediver off Pompano Beach, Florida in 1960.
 Bitten twice the resulting injuries required 31 stitches.
 However, such attacks are uncommon and more often than not easily preventable with a few simple precautions.

 While Barracuda are edible, this massive predator fish is susceptible to ciguatera poisoning.
 Smaller specimens are the best eating while the larger ones, not so much.
 Keep in mind the larger the fish, the more chance of toxins.
 Barracuda has a peculiar odor and slime that turn away anglers from keeping them, but the meat is firm and white.